Hannah Kirkland

 Small Scale Rewilding

-There are lots of opportunities for you to personally engage in rewilding, whether it is growing a wildlife-friendly garden of native wildflowers, writing to local councils to leave roadside verges uncut, or volunteering at your local wildlife trust or green space.
+There are lots of opportunities for you to personally engage in rewilding, whether it is rewilding your garden into a wildlife-friendly zone of native wildflowers, writing to local councils to leave roadside verges uncut, or volunteering at your local wildlife trust or green space.
 You could also support one of the many conservation organizations working to restore the world's degraded habitats and protect endangered wildlife.
 Alternatively, you could sign up as a Mossy Earth member to contribute to monthly rewilding interventions across the globe.

 Embracing Change